 Send pitches for feature stories to firstname.lastname@example.org.

 - Guest posts.
 We don’t presently maintain a blog associated with Bangor Metro, so guest posts are a no.

 - General topics or articles.
-Exercise, health, fitness, relationships … these are all interesting topics but if your story pitch doesn’t demonstrate a firm Maine connection, it’s not for us.
+Exercise, health, fitness, relationships are all important topics but they must demonstrate a firm Maine connection.